Heart Attitudes – How to Heal Our Hearts

 Blessed are the merciful…

-The Greek word translated “merciful” is eleemon (Strong’s #1655) and means “to help one afflicted or seeking aid, to bring help to the wretched.”
+The Greek word translated as “merciful” is eleemon (Strong’s #1655) and means “to help one afflicted or seeking aid, to bring help to the wretched.”
 My being merciful is far more than my feeling sorry or expressing compassion.
 My being merciful is “to help one afflicted or seeking aid.”
-My being merciful is bringing help to someone in a wretched situation.
-I read a true story once about a nineteenth century farmer whose horse had been accidentally killed.
+Also, my being merciful is bringing help to someone in a wretched situation.
+I read a true story once about a nineteenth-century farmer whose horse had been accidentally killed.
 The horse was used to plow and for transportation.
-It was a serious loss and the farmer was in a wretched situation.
+It was a serious loss, and the farmer was in a wretched situation.
 People were standing around giving words of sorrow.
 A preacher passed by and said, “I’m sorry $20.00.
 How much are you sorry?”
 Being merciful is active compassion.
 It’s bringing help.
 It’s helping someone needing aid.

 It is also active forgiveness.
 Joseph had been thrown in a pit and sold into slavery by his brothers.
 Years later, he became a ruler in Egypt.
 His brothers came to Egypt for food.
 They were literally at Joseph’s mercy.
 Joseph not only forgave them.
 He acted to meet their needs.
 Mercy is more than compassion and forgiveness.
 It is the beautiful attitude of active compassion and active forgiveness.